jar-o/dumdum/README.md

 The _header_ directive allows you to set custom response headers.
 These must conform to the standard HTTP header format.

 The _body_ directive can be a single line or multiple lines, and can contain any valid utf-8.
-If you specify multiple lines, you must use the `<<<` delimiter, e.g.
+If you specify multiple lines, you must use the `<<<` enclosure, e.g.

 ```
 < body <<<